Shopify/shopify-api-js/docs/getting_started.md

 API_SECRET_KEY={api secret key} # Your API secret key SCOPES={scopes}                 # Your app's required scopes HOST={your app's host}          # Your app's host, without the protocol prefix (in this case we used an `ngrok` tunnel to provide a secure connection to our localhost)
+HOST_SCHEME={your app's URI scheme} # Either http or https.
+Note http is intended for local development with localhost.
 ```

 ## Set up Context